kate102/CV/README.md

 ### Background

-I chose to leave the tech industry to concentrate on my family, and set up a kitchen design and build company so that I could balance the demands of a satisfying working working career and a young family.
+I reluctantly chose to leave the tech industry after the birth of my second child.
+So that I could balance the demands of a satisfying working working career and a young family I set up a kitchen design and build company that I ran from home.
 I am now at a point in my life when I can become a fulltime developer again and have attended a coding bootcamp to learn the skills that are relevant to the industry as it is now.
 I find construction, both virtual and physical, immensely satisfying and look forward to working in an ever evolving environment again.

 ### Skills

 #### Technical Skills

-* On the course I have written projects in `Ruby` using the `Rails` Framework, `JavaScript` using `JQuery`.
+* On the course I was involved in group projects to mimic Facebook in **Ruby` using the `Rails` Framework, and to mimic AitBnB in`JavaScript` using `JQuery`.
-* To test my ability to pick up a new languages quickly, I wrote FizzBuzz in `Java` and `Pyton`.
+* To test my ability to pick up a new languages quickly, I wrote FizzBuzz in **Java` and [Python](https://github.com/kate102/FizzBuzz-python) and fully `TDDed` a Bowling Score Card kata in `Java`, recording my screen throughout.
-* Views are written in `HTML` and `CSS` and communication with the database is carried out using `sql`.
+* I completed a fulls stack project to store book marks, using Views are written in `HTML` and `CSS` and communication with the database is carried out using `sql`.
 * `GitHub` is our repository, we use `Travis` for continous integration `(CI)` and `Heruko` for deployment.
 * `TDD` is carried out using `RSpec`, `Selenium`, `Sinatra` or `Jasmine`.
 * We follow `Agile` to ensure that we work effectively in the teams  with daily `Standups` and `Retros` and two day `Sprints`, `timeboxing` problems as they arise.